PhD courses at the PhD School

 All courses are open for registration approximately 6 months before course start.

-Recurrent thematic PhD courses in the Humanities
+Recurring thematic PhD courses

 Global Humanities